ElenaShe000/MARCS/README.md

  ... toward long term prediction of extreme floods and droughts (service: hydropower, roads insfrustructure, agriculture,

- ... toward seasonal prediction of river runoff on a catchment scale
+ ... toward seasonal prediction of river runoff on a catchment scale (service for hydropower production).

 objectives